 The spirituality behind physical suffering unavoidably leads us to the subject of karma.
 Even if we do all different kinds of meditation, breathing exercises, hatha yoga, raw diets, and whatnot sometimes we are catching ourselves an ailment for apparently no reason.
 Sri Chinmoy was once asked if the Law of Karma would apply to everybody.
 His answer: “The Law of Karma applies to everyone and at the same time one can transcend it by one’s meditation.
 The Law of Karma exists and yet can be transcended by realization, oneness with God and by the power of spirituality.“ And while sometimes are situation may seem dire, let us remember:

 „The Night is the thickest just before dawn.“

 ~ ancient spiritual saying

-Golden secret of inner struggles
+The golden secret of inner struggles

 Even sorrows can deepen one’s heart.
 Each experience consciously or unconsciously teaches us something and therefore could be called a unique grindstone to mold us into something more than we are now.
-Easily understood mentally but in todays hectic city dynamics it can be hard to keep up this spirit of observation and embracing.
+Easily understood mentally but in today’s hectic city dynamics, it can be hard to keep up this spirit of observation and embracing.
 Right, but every single time we do consciously observe an incident and go inward even for a tiny bit, we might realize that there is a form of tension.
 Maybe it’s just a hint of it but the more we are able to go deeper inside the more we are able to see and feel things clearly and to let them go.
 Almost invisibly tiny becomes describable.
 Unknown nuances become distinguishable.
 I guess you can call it zooming in into oneself.
-And there we can let go our resistances and break through to a higher, inner freedom.
+And there we can let go of our resistances and breakthrough to higher, inner freedom.

 In my spiritual life.“